-Now that both companies offer a digital-only model for their next-gen consoles – it’s a first for Sony – you might think that’s all there is to consider.
-Microsoft or Sony?
-But you’d be missing out on some important details.
-While the PS5 Digital Edition is essentially a PS5 without a disc drive, the Xbox Series S is an entirely different proposition when compared to the Xbox Series X.
+For starters, while the PS5 Digital Edition is essentially a PS5 without a disc drive, the Xbox Series S is an entirely different proposition when you compare it alongside the Xbox Series X.

-To help relieve you of any buying headaches, we’ve got all the details of both digital consoles below so you can make the right choice based on your gaming needs and your budget size.
+We don't want you to have any last-minute buying headaches or make any rushed decisions you'll later regret.
+That's why we've got all the details you need to know about both digital consoles below, so you can make the right choice based on your gaming needs and your budget size.